 The color of the blood indicates where the blood is coming from.

-Newborn babies, for example, often have pink stains in their urine during their first few days of living; something that often scare the parents.
-However, in this case the pink stains are not blood, but urate crystals.
+Newborn babies, for example, often have pink stains in their urine during their first few days of living; something that often scares the parents.
+However, in this case, the pink stains are not blood, but urate crystals.
 Completely normal in newborn babies.
 You can read more about newborn baby urine habits here.

 Newborn female babies may also have a mini-period; affected by their mom’s hormones.
-Newborn boys may have a surface bleeding from a circumcision.
+Newborn boys may have surface bleeding from a circumcision.

 The blood can also come from the rectum, from a small crack for example.
 To learn more about blood in a baby’s poop, read here.

 What to Do?

 First of all, you did exactly the right thing when you took your baby to the doctor.
 While blood in a baby’s urine doesn’t have to be serious, as pointed out above, it should certainly to sorted out.